GUT-AI/gut-ai/datasets/README.rst

 Datasets
 ========

-**Summary:** A list of repositories containing datasets, mainly for Supervised and Unsupervised Learning.
+**Summary:** This is a non-exhaustive list of repositories containing datasets, mainly for Supervised and Unsupervised Learning.

 List: